theheking/intro-to-r/content/2_datatypes.md

 - only a single class of data
     - why do we utilize data frames instead

-To form a simple matrix we use the command as below.
+To form a simple matrix, we use the command as below.
 ```
 matrix(1:9, nrow = 3, ncol = 3)